Statistics

 He is perhaps best known for his television roles, most notably the title role in detective drama Wycliffe.

-Ian Cullen (died 2019 aged 80) would be 85 - 4 credits, including Ixta in The Aztecs
+Ian Cullen (died 2019 aged 80) would have been 85 - 4 credits, including Ixta in The Aztecs

 Ian Cullen played Ixta in the Doctor Who story The Aztecs.